Published 11 May 2026

 Start your 7-day free trial to see how FlowForma makes process automation faster, easier, and more scalable than ever before.

-Gerard Newman, CTO
+Gerard Newman, Chief Technology Officer

 Gerard has over 20 years of experience designing and delivering process automation solutions that have allowed businesses to integrate and automate their operations to deliver better customer experiences and improve efficiency.
-Gerard is focused on ideating new concepts for our product’s roadmap helping businesses to make the complex simple.
+Gerard is focused on ideating new concepts for our product’s roadmap, helping businesses to make the complex simple.

-Gerard Newman, CTO
+Gerard Newman, Chief Technology Officer